Any marketing venture is complicated.

 If you take a look at job ads for marketing project managers, you can usually see that an ideal candidate is a person with strong leadership and strategic planning skills.
 They need strong communication and analytical skills and a profound understanding of the latest marketing trends and methodologies.

-Cross-team collaboration is one of the key responsibilities of marketing project managers because they work with:
+Maintaining cross-team collaboration is one of the key responsibilities of marketing project managers since they have to coordinate their efforts with:

 - Marketing directors and other stakeholders,